B'Day: Controversies

 "Ring the Alarm" was falsely rumored to be written about the alleged affair between Rihanna (pictured) and Jay-Z.

-B'Day was a subject of various controversies.
+B'Day was the subject of several controversies.
 The music video for its lead single "Déjà Vu" caused controversy due to its sexually suggestive content.
-A news article published by Hindustan Times reported that a particular scene in the video is suggestive of oral sex.
+A news article published by Hindustan Times reported that a particular scene in the video was suggestive of oral sex.
 Natalie Y. Moore of In These Times echoed the latter's commentary, writing that the video showcases Beyoncé "strutting her sexuality", and that in Jay-Z's scenes it "looks as if any minute now she'll give him fellatio".
 The video later appeared on Yahoo!
 Music News' list "Real Turkeys: The Worst Videos of All Time", which pointed to the negative fan reaction and stated: "It's probably the least horrific video listed ... but as far as Beyoncé videos go, it is a stinker."
 According to an MTV News staff report, as of July 2006, over two thousand people had signed an online petition addressed to Beyoncé's record label Columbia Records, demanding a reshoot for the video.
 By the end of August 2006, over five thousand additional fans had signed it.
-The petition requested the video to be taped again because it was considered to be "an underwhelming representation of the talent and quality of previous music-video projects of Ms. Beyoncé".
-Included in the list of offenses towards the video were "a lack of theme, dizzying editing, over-the-top wardrobe choices, and unacceptable interactions" between Beyoncé and Jay-Z. Beyoncé's dance moves were also called into question by the petition, qualifying them as "erratic, confusing and alarming at times".
-Additionally, fans complained about sexual theme depicted in the video, describing that some scenes as "unacceptable interactions [between Beyoncé and Jay-Z]" while also complaining of a "non-existent sexual chemistry" between the two.
+The petition requested that the video be reshot because it was considered to be "an underwhelming representation of the talent and quality of previous music-video projects of Ms. Beyoncé".
+Included in the list of complaints about the video were "a lack of theme, dizzying editing, over-the-top wardrobe choices, and unacceptable interactions" between Beyoncé and Jay-Z. Beyoncé's dance moves were also called into question by the petition, describing them as "erratic, confusing and alarming at times".
+Additionally, fans complained about the sexual themes depicted in the video, describing some scenes as "unacceptable interactions [between Beyoncé and Jay-Z]" and also complained of a "non-existent sexual chemistry" between the two.